romejj/jekyll-now/_posts/2020-1-1-Expense-Analysis.md

 Subsequent pages are irrelevant in this case, as all my transactions are kept within the first two pages of each bank's statement.
 From examining the statements above we can deduce that transactions are always wrapped between fixed headers and footers:

-*Scenario 1: All transactions are contained within first page*
+*Scenario 1: All transactions are contained within first page:*

 | **Bank**            | **DBS**                               | **UOB**            |
 |---------------------|---------------------------------------|--------------------|
 | **1st page header** | "NEW TRANSACTIONS (insert name here)" | "PREVIOUS BALANCE" |